Amphetamines

 Withdrawal

 Withdrawal symptoms should settle down after a week and will mostly disappear after a month.
-Symptoms include:
+Symptoms can include:

 • cravings for amphetamines